aphelionz/Endsound/README.md

 So far, the primary technologies we are using are node.js, and socket.io.

-If you just want to mess around with it, the pu
+If you just want to mess around with it, the public URL is at ...

 If you want to contribute, read on.